 That’s a difficult one because I think applicants can stand out in a variety of ways.
 I’ve often talked about applicants that are really well balanced, where they’ve sort of checked the boxes that you historically hear about, where they have a strong academic record.
 They’ve done well in standardized tests, and they’ve performed well in community service activities or leadership activities, research, whatever it might be.
 But they’ve done those things in a way that’s authentic and longitudinal.
 And then I see candidates as well that are what I call, well, unbalanced, where they’re really strong in one particular subdomain of those things, and that because they put so much time into one thing, is potentially limited how much time they’ve been able to do other things.

 So we try and contextualize people’s experiences.
-I think what stands out for me the most about applicants is when those experiences are varied and when they inform the candidates decision in a sort of nuanced and reflective way.
+I think what stands out for me the most about applicants is when those experiences are varied and when they inform the candidates’ decisions in a sort of nuanced and reflective way.
 So I often talk about an experience can be the same thing on paper, but the way a candidate talks about it can really be different.
 And so I’m looking for that reflection piece because I might see a candidate who was the captain of the soccer team, let’s say, and that’s a great leadership experience.
 But then I asked them, well, tell me what you learned from that, or how did that change who you are as a leader?

 And I can get very different responses, right?
 I can get someone who’s like, that was cool.
 We won the state championship and it was fun.
 And I can get someone who says, when I led my first practice, I realized that what different groups of players wanted wasn’t necessarily the same.
 And so what I did was I sent out an anonymous survey to get feedback, and then we tried a bunch of different things.

-And it was an iterative process that I learned that leadership isn’t just about having a vision for how things should be, but it’s also about being able to incorporate other people’s visions into the experience.
+And it was an iterative process I learned that leadership isn’t just about having a vision for how things should be, but it’s also about being able to incorporate other people’s visions into the experience.
 And again, on paper, those are the same experience, but one of them has a reflective and growth mindset component and one of them doesn’t.

 Yes, I think I’ve had sort of different views of it, of course, as just an interviewer and then sort of now being sort of more behind the scenes and seeing the big picture of the whole process.
-I think the applicants on the whole have more resources, even such as yours, and they have more knowledge, and there’s student doctor net and there’s reddit, and there are things that didn’t exist when I was applying to medical school.
+I think the applicants on the whole have more resources, even such as yours, and they have more knowledge, and there’s student doctor net and there’s Reddit, and there are things that didn’t exist when I was applying to medical school.
 And many of those things can be helpful, right, about logistics of when to apply or where to apply or how to get things done.
 But there can also be a lot of noise in those platforms.
-And so trying to separate the truth from the non truths can be difficult.
+And so trying to separate the truth from the non-truths can be difficult.

 And the applicants are just much more sophisticated.
 They’re thinking three steps ahead of where I was when I was applying to medical school.
 I just wanted to get into medical school and be a doctor.
 I had never heard of step one or step two.
 My current specialty, ophthalmology, I’d actually never heard of before I went to medical school.